pupil-labs/pupil-docs/developer-docs/eye-movement-detector.md

 This plugin detects eye movement from the last `max_sample_count` frames (defaults to `1000`).
 For every new frame, the frame buffer is re-classified and the last eye movement segment detection is published.
 This might result in a series of updates to an already published segment.

-To see how to receive real-time eye movement classification notifications, please see [this script](eye-movement-helper-py).
+To see how to receive real-time eye movement classification notifications, please see [this script][eye-movement-helper-py].

 #### Offline Eye Movement Detector